-Corridor's natural gas sales are priced at Algonquin city-gates ("AGT"), near Boston, Massachusetts.
+Corridor's natural gas sales are priced at Algonquin city-gates ("AGT") near Boston, Massachusetts.
 In recent years, the AGT market has been characterized by excess demand during the winter season resulting in significant premiums in the sale price for natural gas during the winter season as compared to prices during other periods of the year.
 In response to this trend in natural gas prices, since 2015 Corridor has determined to shut-in most of its producing natural gas wells in the McCully Field in New Brunswick for a portion of the summer/fall period and to time the start-up of production, and the associated recovery of flush volumes, with peak winter pricing to maximize cash flow from operations and retain Corridor's reserves for production in future years.
-A key component of this production optimization strategy is to enter into financial hedges to mitigate the risks associated with the volatility of natural gas prices when natural gas production resumes after a shut-in period.
+A key component of this production optimization strategy is to enter into financial hedges to mitigate the risks associated with the volatility of natural gas production starting in May 2018 and will resume partial production on November 14, 2018 with a plan to return to full production in December 2018.